Lme20/Pomodoro-System-IoT-project-/README.md

 ### Objective

+I've chosen to build this specific device as I consider it beguinner friendly,

 Describe why you have chosen to build this specific device.
 What purpose does it serve?
 What do you want to do with the data, and what new insights do you think it will give?

 - [ ] Why you chose the project